-Chances are you’ll need towing mirrors, because most folding campers will be wider than the cars towing them.
-However, there’s so many different types of towing mirror available.
+Chances are you’ll need towing mirrors because most folding campers will be wider than the cars towing them.
+However, there are so many different types of towing mirrors available.
 Which type is best?
-In the next part of my blog, I’m going to explain the different types of towing mirror available.
+In the next part of my blog, I will explain the different types of towing mirrors available.

 Types Of Towing Mirror

-As if this whole towing mirror business wasn’t complicated enough, there are numerous types of towing mirror on the market.
+As if this whole towing mirror business wasn’t complicated enough, there are numerous types of towing mirrors on the market.
 Some are better than others, which you wouldn’t know without trying them all.
-Luckily I’ve tried them all for you so you don’t have to.
+Luckily I’ve tried them all for you, so you don’t have to.

 Suction Towing Mirrors

 I wouldn’t recommend a suction mirror at all.
-Yes they’re easy to use, but they detach as easily as they attach – not ideal when you need the towing mirror to drive safely!
+Yes, they’re easy to use, but they detach as easily as they attach – not ideal when you need the towing mirror to drive safely!
 That being said, the best Suction mirror I have come across is the Streetwize ‘Suck it and See’ mirror. this was very easy to use, and I didn’t feel like it would fall off.
 You can find out more about it on Go Outdoors.

 Clamp Towing Mirrors

 I had no concerns about stability when using clamp towing mirrors.
-I never had to worry about them perhaps falling off, either, like I did with the suction towing mirrors.
+I never had to worry about them perhaps falling off, either, as I did with the suction towing mirrors.
 There are many brands to choose from, as clamp towing mirrors tend to be the most popular type of mirror.
-However, I went with the Milenco Aero mirrors, one of which is pictured above.
-Milenco mirrors are extremely popular and the best option available in my opinion.
+However, I went with the Maypole Towing Mirrors, which are pictured above.
+They are extremely popular and one of the best options available, in my opinion.
 You can find the Maypole Towing mirrors I use on Go Outdoors.

 I would recommend towing mirrors using clamps over any others.
-They’re more secure, fit the majority of cars, and you don’t have any concerns about mirror stability when travelling at high speeds, such as on the motorway.
+They’re more secure, fit most cars, and you don’t have any concerns about mirror stability when travelling at high speeds, such as on the motorway.